 Have you had Rio de Janeiro on your “someday” travel list but heard it was more expensive than the rest of South America?
-Well, thanks to a currency slide and the elimination of a visa fee, travel prices in Brazil are now looking quite reasonable.
+Well, thanks to a currency slide and the elimination of a visa fee, travel prices in Rio and the rest of Brazil are now looking quite reasonable.

 I have avoided traveling to Brazil for a long time.
 Historically it’s been overpriced and a poor value, plus the hefty visa fee and red tape made it seem like the country didn’t really want tourists from other countries.
 Their tourism board has done very little outreach and not made much of a case for visiting outside of carnaval and sporting events.
 The hotel infrastructure in Rio has long lagged behind that of its neighbors—even when they were hosting the World Cup and Olympics.